shenxianpeng/blog/source/daily/index.md

 ---

+## 06/13/2022 - Be thankful

+It's been over a month since I've written anything because my daughter was born and I've been busy all May.

+First, I worked remotely in the confinement center for nearly a month.
+After leaving the club, I started to take paternity leave.

+The two of us are taking care of the children, which is still very busy for new parents.

+Aside from being busy, thank goodness it all went smoothly.

 ## 04/20/2022 - Bless my wife and baby

 It's been a tough April, wish my wife well and my baby well.
 Bless us ❤️